hashicorp/terraform-provider-google/.github/CONTRIBUTING.md

 GOOGLE_ZONE
 ```

-To ensure that your tests are performed in a region and zone with wide support for GCP feature, `GOOGLE_REGION` should be set to `us-central1` and `GOOGLE_ZONE` to `us-central1-a`.
+Note that the credentials you provide must be granted wide permissions on the specified project.
+These tests provision real resources, and require permission in order to do so.
+Most developers on the team grant their test service account `roles/editor` or `roles/owner` on their project.
+Additionally, to ensure that your tests are performed in a region and zone with wide support for GCP features, `GOOGLE_REGION` should be set to `us-central1` and `GOOGLE_ZONE` to `us-central1-a`.

 For certain tests, primarily those involving project creation, the following variables may also need to be set.
 Most tests do
 not require their being set: